 If before the power interruption the ice machine was in 7 (delay 4 hours), 8 (delay 12 hours), or 9 (delay 24 hours), the ice machine will remain OFF.

-If before the power interruption the ice machine was in state 0 (OFF), 5 (automatic shutdown) or 6 (cleaning sequence), the ice machine will remain in the state it was in previous to the power interruption.
+If before the power interruption the ice machine was in state 0 (OFF), 5 (automatic shutdown), 6 (cleaning sequence), or “test mode”, the ice machine will remain in the state it was in previous to the power interruption.

 For KoolAire

-After a power interruption the state of the ice machine will depend on the position of the toggle switch (ICE-OFF-CLEAN):
+After a power interruption, the state of the ice machine will depend on the position of the toggle switch (ICE-OFF-CLEAN):

 OFF; the ice machine will remain OFF until the machine is started.